 Political Action HQ for WEA Members

 Parents, taxpayers and educators across Washington all have serious concerns about the creation of new publicly funded, privately run charter schools.
 WEA is part of a coalition that recently challenged the constitutionality of the state’s new charter school law.
-A King County Superior Court judge ruled the new law is unconstitutional in several ways, but it’s likely the case will be appealed to the state Supreme Court.
+A King County Superior Court judge ruled the new law is unconstitutional in several ways, and the case has been appealed to the state Supreme Court.
 In the meantime, the charter school process is continuing.

 ALL of our community’s children deserve a high-quality public education, no matter where they live and regardless of their family background.
 That means making sure every public school is well funded and has the small class sizes students need to succeed.